Therapists in Texas

 Why filter by Texas rather than a city like Dallas?

-When looking for online therapy, you can see anyone that is credentialed in the state.
+When looking for online therapy, you can see anyone that is credentialed in Texas.
 We want you to find the best fit, therefore, Grow Therapy shows available therapists across Texas from Houston to Austin!
 If you’d rather see someone in-person, you can change the filter from virtual and find a therapist near you in Texas.

 Will my therapist take insurance?